Official Resources for COVID-19.

-The Fort Hall Business Council values the life, well being and healthiness of our Tribal members, our community members and our surrounding communities, and recently the Shoshone-Bannock Tribes declared a State of Emergency and has asked all residents to stay home.
+The Fort Hall Business Council values the life, well being and healthiness of our Tribal members, our community members and our surrounding communities.
+Recently the Shoshone-Bannock Tribes has seen an increase in cases across the Reservation and strongly encourages all residents to protect others by wearing a mask, washing your hands, and staying home as much as possible.

 Due to the high rate of spread of this disease, which does not discriminate between humans --it is important that we work collectively to reduce the spread and the risk of exposure to our community and follow CDC guidelines.